Elma7e/YoloNASwithSAM/README.md

 This project demonstrates how to perform object detection and image segmentation using YOLO-NAS for object detection and SAM for image segmentation.
 YOLO-NAS developed by DeciAi is a state-of-the-art object detection model optimized for both accuracy and low-latency inference.
 SAM, on the other hand, is a powerful segmentation model developed by Meta AI.
 This project was made in Google Colab and using the CPU.
-*Note: It will be much faster if you run this with by running Google Colab by changing the runtime type*
+*Note: It will be much faster if you run this with by running Google Colab by changing the Runtime -> Hardware accelerator: T4 GPU**

 ## Technologies Used